Artist and Art Centre – Contract Template – Information for Artists

 Copyright

 The agreement states that you own the copyright in the artwork as the sole creator of the artwork.
-If you made the art with someone else, created the artwork as part of your employment or for a government, or you have a contract about the copyright in the work, you may not own the copyright, or may share it with your co-creators.
-In this case, you should obtain advice about who owns the copyright.
+If you created the artwork as part of your employment, created it for the government, or you have a contract about the copyright in the work, you may not own the copyright.
+If you made the artwork with someone else, you may share it with your co-creators.
+In this case, you should get legal advice about who owns the copyright.
+Arts Law can help.

 Royalties